-Everything from your on page optimizations, link building, technical SEO, and even content production, will live or die by the quality of your keyword research.
+Everything from your on-page optimizations, link building, technical SEO, and even content production, will live or die by the quality of your keyword research.
+It’s the base for your SEO efforts, and arguably plays the largest role in how your SEO converts.

 Are you excited yet?